Russian march: 2006 Russian march

 The 2006 Russian march was banned by city mayor Yuriy Luzhkov on 31 October.
-Despite condemning the xenophobic nature of The March, the Deputy Chief of the Moscow branch of Yabloko Alexey Navalny advocated for the permission of the event in the framework of freedom of assembly.
+Despite condemning the xenophobic nature of The March, the Deputy Chief of the Moscow branch of Yabloko Alexei Navalny advocated for the permission of the event in the framework of freedom of assembly.

 A separate mass-meeting called the Right March have been organized by several Orthodox movements (the National Council, the Orthodox Standard Bearers Union and The Bastion), which declared their independent intentions.

 2017 Russian march

 In the 2017 the Russian march, in Lyublino District, participants are reported to include several far-right organizations, such as Nationalist Party, Black Bloc led by Vladimir (Ratnikov) Komarnitsky, Nation and Freedom Committee (KNS) led by Vladimir Burmistrov and Roman Kovalyov.
 At the beginning of the event, some far-right activists, addressing reporters, told that the police wanted to prevent them from participating in the march, because of the symbols they were wearing.
 For this reason, several demonstrators broke away from the march and tried to improvise a new march on Belorechenskaya street, and they were quickly arrested along with other passersby, in the confusion.
-During these detentions the police threw a far-right militant from the Russian Human Rights Defense League, knocking her unconscious.
+During these detentions the police threw one of women participants, knocking her unconscious.
 The march continued towards the Bratislavskaya Metro station and also Konstantin Filin was also detained after the far-right demonstrators shouted anti-police slogans.
 At the metro station several nationalist leaders made speeches from the stage, during which they talked about the repression suffered by the far right in Russia.
 Ivan Noviopov of the Irreconcilable League called for a "white revenge", unfurling a Confederate flag.
 Andrei Narodny of the National-Revolutionary Vanguard (NRA) closed his speech with a fascist salute.